timescale/docs/use-timescale/distributed-hypertables/insert.md

 reduce the number of separate batches that must be sent.

 The maximum batch size has a ceiling.
-This is equal to the maximum number of parameters allowed in a prepared statement (currently 32,767) divided by the number of columns in each row.
+This is equal to the maximum number of parameters allowed in a prepared statement, which is currently 32,767 parameters, divided by the number of columns in each row.
 For example, if you have a distributed hypertable with 10 columns, the highest you can set the batch size is 3276.

 For more information on changing `timescaledb.max_insert_batch_size`, see the section on [TimescaleDB configuration][config].